When I joined the University of Liverpool, I embarked upon a mission to develop our facilities in the Department of Music.

 There was more we could do to contribute to the University and the city of Liverpool, and in doing so contribute to the aspiration of becoming a leading Department in a world-class academic institution in a UNESCO City of Music.

-This is the vision behind the Music Performance Space.
+This is the vision behind the Teaching and Performance Centre.
 We’re creating a facility that will benefit, first and foremost, our students.
 The Department of Music is already renowned for the breadth of its curriculum, allowing students to specialise in everything from classical performance and composition to popular music and industry studies.
 In other words, we consider Bowie as valid a study subject as Beethoven.

-The Music Performance Space will amplify every aspect of our Department and our offering.
+The Teaching and Peformance Centre will amplify every aspect of our Department and our offering.
 It’s important that we continue to facilitate and resource opportunities for our students to perform and to hear their compositions played professionally, and that means giving them somewhere perfectly suited to that.

 But it goes beyond performance.
 Our weekly lunchtime concert series already enables students to experience every element of organising live performances, from artist liaison and administration to programming and technical aspects.
-The Music Performance Space will take this experience to an entirely new level, with students managing multiple public performances each week.
+The Teaching and Performance Centre will take this experience to an entirely new level, with students managing multiple public performances each week.
 The facility will also give students interested in pursuing careers in sound recording and live broadcasting professional, real-world experience.

 This isn’t just about students in our own Department.
 So many universities today have sports facilities that cater both for students at an Olympic level and students who simply consider sport a key part of their social experience at university.
 It opens up friendships and support networks, and can boost students’ mental and physical wellbeing.